When an atrium appears in a story it’s likely there is a symbolic meaning. For example, the glass ceiling makes a character closer to god.

-In the 1997 film Contact, for instance, the Jody Foster character sits on a high piece of land when she has her self-revelations.
+In the 1997 film Contact, for instance, the Jody Foster character sits on a high piece of land when she has her anagnorises.

 Revelations in stories are moments of discovery, and they are the keys to turning the plot and kicking it to a “higher,” more intense level.
 Again, the mountain setting makes a one-to-one connection between space and person, in this case, height and insight.

 This one-to-one connection of space to person is found in the negative expression of the mountain as well.
 It is often depicted as the site of hierarchy, privilege, and tyranny, typically of an aristocrat who lords it over the common people down below.

 The mountain is usually set in opposition to the plain.
 The mountain and the plain are the only two major natural settings that visually stand in contrast to one another, so storytellers often use the comparative method to highlight the essential and opposing qualities of each.

 The Moses story (the ur-mountain-story in the Christian world)